 Armona is a very small town located in the state of California.
 With a population of 4,274 people and just one neighborhood, Armona is the 549th largest community in California.

-Armona is a blue-collar town, with 58.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Armona, you'll notice that it is more blue-collar than most other communities in America.
+58.06% of Armona’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Armona is a town of farmers, fishers, or foresters, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Armona who work in farm management occupations (25.81%), office and administrative support (11.02%), and sales jobs (10.47%).

 The per capita income in Armona in 2022 was $16,971, which is low income relative to California and the nation.
 This equates to an annual income of $67,884 for a family of four.
 However, Armona contains both very wealthy and poor people as well.